Search for neutrino emission from blazar $\gamma$-ray flares accounting for possible neutrino time delays: Data

-We use the 4LAC catalogue \cite{Fermi-LAT:2019pir} to obtain the redshift values for the sources in our list of blazars.
-For those objects which do not have a finite redshift value in the 4LAC catalogue, we use the \texttt{astroquery.ned} module to query the redshift from the NASA/IPAC Extragalactic Database \cite{NED}.
+We use the 4LAC catalogue \citep{Fermi-LAT:2019pir} to obtain the redshift values for the sources in our list of blazars.
+For those objects which do not have a finite redshift value in the 4LAC catalogue, we use the \texttt{astroquery.ned} module to query the redshift from the NASA/IPAC Extragalactic Database \citep{NED}.
+For blazars for which only lower limits on Doppler factors were reported by \citet{Homan:2021ijm} due to unknown redshift, we multiply the lower limits on $D$ by $(1 + z)$ with the values of $z$ we found in the 4LAC catalogue or the NASA/IPAC Extragalactic Database\footnote{This is because the observed brightness temperature $\propto D T^{\prime}_{b} / (1 + z)$ was assumed by \citet{Homan:2021ijm} to correspond to $z = 0$ for sources with unknown redshifts, hence the lower limit on $D$ was reported.
+Among the sources of \citet{Homan:2021ijm} associated with a \textit{Fermi}-LAT source, (i) there are 43 sources with Doppler factors with lower limits due to unknown redshifts for which we have found the redshifts; (ii) there are 22 sources with Doppler factors with lower limits \textit{not} due to unknown redshifts --- these sources are removed from the further analysis.}.

-Finally, we use the \textit{Fermi}-LAT LCR \cite{Fermi-LAT:2023iml} and download monthly-binned photon flux light curves.
+Finally, we use the \textit{Fermi}-LAT LCR \citep{Fermi-LAT:2023iml} and download monthly-binned photon flux light curves with a minimum detection significance of $\mathrm{TS} = 4$ $(2 \sigma)$ required in each time bin and a spectral fitting with a fixed photon index (default light curves).
 We leave only those objects which are present in the LCR, i.e. those with significant variability.
-The final list of 4FGL AGNs with known redshifts, $\gamma$-ray light curves and Doppler factors reported in \cite{Homan:2021ijm} consists of $N_b = 294$ sources.
+The final list of 4FGL AGNs with known redshifts, $\gamma$-ray light curves, and Doppler factors reported by \citet{Homan:2021ijm} consists of $N_b = 294$ sources.
 Among them, according to the classification in the 4FGL catalogue, there are 184 flat-spectrum radio quasars (FSRQs), 93 BL Lacertae-like objects (BLLs), 6 radio galaxies (RDGs), 4 blazars of uncertain type (BCUs), 4 Seyfert galaxies of type 1 (NLSY1s), 2 compact steep-spectrum radio sources (CSSs), and 1 steep-spectrum radio quasar (SSRQ).
 Since most of the sources are blazars, we use the terms ``source'', ``AGN'', and ``blazar'' interchangeably throughout the paper.
-For blazars for which only lower limits on Doppler factors were reported in \cite{Homan:2021ijm} due to unknown redshift, we multiply the lower limits on $D$ by $(1 + z)$ with the values of $z$ we found in the NASA/IPAC Extragalactic Database\footnote{This is because the observed brightness temperature $\propto D T^{\prime}_{b} / (1 + z)$ was assumed to correspond to $z = 0$ for sources with unknown redshifts in \cite{Homan:2021ijm}, hence the lower limit on $D$ was reported.}.
 The obtained blazar list is denoted as H21+.